Solar Panels in Northern Ireland

 Are There Grants for Solar Energy in Northern Ireland?

-The Feed-in Tariff (FiT) is exclusive for Great Britain and therefore does not apply to Northern Ireland.
+The Feed-in Tariff (FiT) was exclusive for Great Britain and therefore did not apply to Northern Ireland.
 The main mechanism of support for renewable energy generation in Northern Ireland is the Northern Ireland Renewables Obligation (NIRO), which is led by the Department of Enterprise, Trade and Investment (DETI).

 Northern Ireland has also incorporated the Renewable Heat Premium Payment (RHPP), a scheme designed to make it easier to households to afford alternative renewable technologies to heat their homes and get hot water.
 Your property needs to meet certain requirements to apply for funding from the scheme.
 A value grant for a solar thermal hot water is £320.

 Moreover, if you have a privately owned or rented home and need help paying for heating and insulation improvements, you might qualify for the government’s Warm Homes Scheme.
 This is designed for people who receive certain qualifying benefits such as income support, pension credit, child tax credit, among others.
 There are two parts of the scheme, Warm Homes and Warm Homes Plus.
 The first one offers insulation measures and the second also offers heating measures.

 With its capital in Belfast, Northern Ireland is the least populated country in the UK.
 The biggest cities are Belfast, Derry, Lisburn, Newtownabbey and Bangor.
 Climate change is one of Northern Ireland’s most serious environmental, social and economic challenge.
 This is because sea levels are predicted to rise by approximately 14.5 cm above the 1990 sea level and temperatures are thought to rise by two or three degrees, with significant consequences to the environment.
 These figures are particularly alarming since we are talking about an island.